DevCTx/Model_View_Architectures/3_Model_View/Model_View.md

         ...
         self.window = window
         self.tasks = task_model
-        self.tasks.register_observer(self)  # Ask to be notified on modification self.notify_refresh = False
+        self.tasks.add_observer(self.notify)  # Ask to be notified on modification self.notify_refresh = False
         ...
         # TK imposes a single root window (Tk instance), the display has thus been modified to appear in a frame